yingx9/tp/docs/DeveloperGuide.md

 6. Formatter objects are created for each resource type: Book, Newspapers, Magazine, CDs.

 **UI Class:**
-7. Now the UI loops through the resourceList and calls `setDisplayFormatter(Resource)` to add the formatted string to its respective display formatter.
+7. Now the UI loops through the resourcesList and calls `setDisplayFormatter(Resource)` to add the formatted string to its respective display formatter.
 8. A final call to `getFinalDisplayFormat()` returns the final formatted message of the table and all the resource details as `messageToDisplay`
 9. `messageToDisplay` is returned to the calling function to be printed to user or for testing.

 ### Listing Resources Feature | [Return to contents](#table-of-contents)

-The `list` command is facilitated by `Parser` and `UI` component to show the details of all resources in `GenericList`.
+The `list` command is facilitated by `Parser` and `UI` component to show the details of all resources in `resourcesList`.
 Furthermore, **filter** options can be provided to only list specific resources that match the given filters.

 `list` has five possible options:
 - list